ShaneCurcuru/fosssustainability/index.md

 - [Nadia Eghbal's lemonade-stand list of funding resources](https://github.com/nayafia/lemonade-stand) for how smaller FOSS groups can find funding.

+- Read about some [definitions of "project health"](/health), focusing on the sustainability of individual communities.

 ### Brought to you by Punderthings℠ - your Open Source Lifesaver!

 Need more help?
 Contact Shane @ [Punderthings℠ Consulting](http://punderthings.com) for expert advice on all things open source - trademarks/branding and community building are our specialty!